-3. (U) Any information acquired through the targeting of a person who at the time of targeting was reasonably believed to be a non-United States person located outside the United States but is in fact located inside the United States at the time such information is acquired or is subsequently determined to be a United States person will be removed from FBI systems upon recognition, unless the Director or Deputy Director of the FBI specifically determines in writing that each specific item of acquired information to be retained is reasonably believed to contain significant foreign intelligence information, evidence of a crime that has been, is being, or is about to be committed, or information retained for cryptanalytic, traffic analytic, or signal exploitation purposes.
+3. (U) Any information acquired through the targeting of a person who at the time of targeting was reasonably believed to be a non-United States person located outside the United States but is in fact located inside the United States at the time such information is acquired or is subsequently determined to be a United States person will be removed from FBI systems upon recognition, unless the Director or Deputy Director of the FBI specifically determines in writing that each specific item of acquired information, evidence of a crime that has been, is being, or is about to be committed, or information retained for cryptanalytic, traffic analytic, or signal exploitation purposes.
 Notwithstanding the above, if any such information indicates that a person targeted under section 702 has entered the United States, nothing in these procedures shall prevent the FBI from retaining and providing to the National Security Agency (NSA),